h4ndsh/h4ndsh.github.io/2023/phpinfo/index.md

 conn.close()
 ```

 This code only injects our console line into our `cmd` parameter created previously.
-Remembering that the file to which the commands are being written and interpreted in PHP, we have to add "echo cmd | base64 -d | bash" so that it is decoded (-d) and to be executed.
+Remembering that the file to which the commands are being written and interpreted is a PHP file, we have to add "echo cmd | base64 -d | bash" so that it can be decoded (-d) and executed.

 The complete code would look like this: